Jean Batten: Early life

 Commencing her education at a private school, Batten was switched to a state school in 1917.
 As her father had enlisted in the New Zealand Expeditionary Force (NZEF) to fight in the First World War, the family was on a reduced income.
-Batten's mother encouraged her in activities considered to be masculine, taking her to Kohimarama to observe the flying boats of the flight school there.
+Batten's mother encouraged her in activities considered to be masculine at the time, such as taking her to Kohimarama to observe the flying boats of the flight school there.
 According to Batten's unpublished memoirs, these visits inspired her to pursue flying.
 After the war, Fred Batten was discharged from the NZEF and resumed his career as a dentist, moving his family from Devonport, where they had been renting, to Epsom.
 Her parents' relationship, already brittle due to Fred's extramarital relationships and Ellen's aloofness and reluctance to step back from running the household following her husband's return from the war, ended when the couple separated in 1920.
 This apparently affected Jean badly, who later vowed she would never get married.
 In later years Jean would deny her parents' breakup and maintain the marriage was a happy one.

 Following the separation of her parents, Batten lived with her mother in Howick; Fred Batten, who lived with his sons near his dental practice on Queen Street, covered some living expenses.
 In 1922, Jean was sent to Ladies' College, a girls' boarding college in Remuera at her father's expense.
 Although she later described her time at the school as a happy one, she had few friends and many of her fellow students found her to be aloof.
 She finished her education in late 1924, refusing to go back the following year for her fifth form year.
 Instead, she studied music and ballet with an intention of pursuing a career in one of these disciplines.
 She soon became an assistant teacher at the ballet school where she trained, playing the piano during classes.

 In May 1927, Batten read of Charles Lindbergh's exploit in flying non-stop across the Atlantic.
 This stirred her childhood interest in aviation, which was further agitated in 1928 when the Australian pilot Charles Kingsford Smith flew from Australia to New Zealand in his Southern Cross Fokker F.VII aircraft.
 Batten's father took her to a reception for Kingsford Smith in Auckland.
 On meeting him, she declared her intention to learn to fly, which Kingsford Smith considered to be a joke.
 She was humiliated and supposedly vowed to her mother afterwards that she would indeed fly.
 She followed this up in 1929 by taking a flight with Kingsford Smith while on a holiday in Sydney.
 On her return to Auckland, she informed her father of her intention to become a pilot, giving up plans to be a pianist or dancer.
 He did not approve, believing it an inappropriate career choice for a woman and refused to pay for flying lessons.